 4. Milford Sound is a busy tourist destination!

-Note: Fewer than 1% of people end up staying overnight!
+Note: Fewer than 1% of people end up staying overnight.
 If I were you I would consider being in that 1%.
-Sunsets and sunrises here are pretty spectacular!
+Sunsets and sunrises here are pretty spectacular and I got to experience some of them on an overnight cruise in Milford Sound.

 You read that right.
 After heavy rainfall and on a particularly windy day, the water cascading over the mountains has been known to be blown further upwards by strong gales caused by the shape of the inlet (Inlet, fjord, sound who cares anymore!
 Water is flowing upwards people!!!).